ActionAid hails Buhari over establishment of Disability Commission

 “Also worthy of emphasis is the need to ensure that at least five per cent of all public appointments go to people with disabilities as backed up by the law supporting the establishment of the commission; only PWDs can proffer solutions to challenges they face and we call governments at all level to honor this provision of the law.”

-ALSO READ: Putin says world leaders have obligation to prevent repetition of WWII

-She also emphasized that, “For persons with disabilities, the freedom to move safely around urban and rural areas in Nigeria is greatly restricted by the plan and design of transport systems that is insensitive to their needs and by negative social norms that tolerates violence towards certain disabilities.
+She also emphasized that “For persons with disabilities, the freedom to move safely around urban and rural areas in Nigeria is greatly restricted by the plan and design of transport systems that are insensitive to their needs and by negative social norms that tolerate violence towards certain disabilities.

 “These insensitivities expose them to violence whilst on the streets, especially women with disabilities facing multiple burdens as they are exposed to the threat of gender-based violence while they go about their daily life.

-“Key areas that requires immediate attention includes transformation of transport system to ensure adequate buses and stops, street lighting, recruitment of female transport staff, disability friendly public toilets and infrastructure that caters to their mobility and protection.”
+“Key areas that require immediate attention include the transformation of the transport system to ensure adequate buses and stops, street lighting, recruitment of female transport staff, disability-friendly public toilets and infrastructure that caters to their mobility and protection.”

 “Governments should ensure that PWDs participate equally and meaningfully in all processes around designing, legislating and budgeting for city planning and public transport”, she said.

-“ActionAid Nigeria therefore urges governments to leverage on additional revenue from closing tax loopholes to provide disability friendly public transport and other public services.
+“ActionAid Nigeria, therefore, urges governments to leverage additional revenue from closing tax loopholes to provide disability-friendly public transport and other public services.

 “We call on state governments to expedite action in, one of the most lethal pandemics in the history of mankind”, she added.